Computational-Plant-Science/pycyapi/README.md

 - `workdir`: where to execute the workflow
 - `command`: the command(s) to run inside the container
 - `params`: parameters substituted when `command` runs
-- `executor`: how to execute the pipeline (e.g., in-process or on an HPC/HTC resource manager)
+- `executor`: how to execute the pipeline (e.g., locally or on an HPC/HTC resource manager)
 - `api_url`: the PlantIT API endpoint to relay run status updates

 ### Executor

 The `executor` option specifies how to run the workflow on underlying computing resources.
-Currently `in-process`, `pbs`, and `slurm`  executors are supported.
-If no executor is specified in the job definition file, the CLI will default to the `in-process` executor.
+Currently `local`, `pbs`, and `slurm`  executors are supported.
+If no executor is specified in the job definition file, the CLI will default to the `local` executor.

 To use the PBS executor, add an `executor` section like the following: